onderweg/geojson-from-exif/readme.md

-#GeoJSON from EXIF
+#GeoJSON from Exif

 Takes a path to a directory containing JPEG images and returns a GeoJSON file with all Exif GPS coordinates from these images.

 ##Usage

-Use from OSX command line:
+Use from OS X command line:

 	$ geojson-from-exif [path_to_directoy]